openmrs/openmrs-book-guide/Getting Started/installation-and-initial-setup.md

 To stop the application, use the **Stop** button in the user interface, or choose **File &gt; Quit**.
 Alternatively, run the JAR file on the command line with a **-stop** parameter.

 You can restart the GUI by clicking **Start**, or double-clicking on the JAR file again.
-Alternatively, you can run the JAR file with a-startparameter.
+Alternatively, you can run the JAR file with a -start parameter.

 By default, OpenMRS runs the MySQL database on port 3316, and the Tomcat server on port 8081.
 To use a different port, stop the application, then change the port number in the** openmrs-standalone-runtime.properties **file or in the GUI, and restart.
 To override the port from the command line, run the JAR file with a **-tomcatport** or **-mysqlport** parameter.